HL7/fhir-registry-protocols-ig/input/pagecontent/Architecture_and_Implementation.md

 2. a Bundle of type ```batch``` comprised of Submission Bundles.
 The receiver will only reject individual CREDSSubmission Bundle entries within the Bundle of Bundles
 3. Asynchronous submission of [NDJSON](https://www.hl7.org/fhir/nd-json.html) files of Submission Bundles.
 This uses the ```$registryUpload``` Operation attaching the data to a Binary resource as an NDJSON file of individual CREDSSubmission Bundles.
 This use the [Asynchronous FHIR](https://www.hl7.org/fhir/async.html) with a 202 Accepted response with the Content-Location parameter holding the polling location for the NDJSON file of OperationOutcome resources for each line of the submission file.

-The first two options are suffient for low numbers of CREDSSubmission Bundles.
+The first two options are sufficient for low numbers of CREDSSubmission Bundles.
 For larger periodic submissions (hundreds or thousands of submissions), option 3 is optimal.
 All three can be managed using [Asynchronous FHIR](https://www.hl7.org/fhir/async.html) or via immediate response.

 All three will result in OperationOutcome resources, outlining the accepting or rejecting of the individual submissions.
-Option 1 or 2 would result in a Bundle of type ```transaction-response``` or ```batch-response``` containing the OperationOutcomes, option 3 would create an NDJSON file of the OperationOutcome resources that woudl be polled for and retrieived.
+Option 1 or 2 would result in a Bundle of type ```transaction-response``` or ```batch-response``` containing the OperationOutcomes, option 3 would create an NDJSON file of the OperationOutcome resources that would be polled for and retrieved.

 An example flow for Option 3 would be as follows: